maine-imre/handwaver/docs/Scenes/ScaleDimension.tex.md

 ### Regular Tetrahedron

 The net of a tetrahedron is a collection of four congruant equilaterial triangles.
-One traingle remains fixed in the center, and each of the remaining triangles shares an edge with the center triangle.
-All triangles except the center rotate around their shared edge by $\arccos\frac{1}{3}$.
+One traingle remains fixed in the center, and each of the remaining triangles shares their bottom edge with the center triangle.
+All triangles except the center rotate up around their shared edge by $\arccos\frac{1}{3}$.

 ```c#
 //scale the degree folded by the diehdral angle of the folded tetrahedron of ~70.52